Suyoga/Rail-Defect-Detection/README.md

 # Rail-Defect-Detection
 This project focuses on detecting defects inside **MRT coaches** using deep learning models.
 It was developed in collaboration with **SBS Transit** as part of an initiative to enhance rail maintenance and inspection processes in Singapore.
+Prediction Accuracy of **99.4%**

 ##  Objective
-To automatically identify and classify potential visual defects (e.g., cracks, surface wear, loose fittings) in MRT coach interiors from inspection imagery.
+To automatically identify and classify potential visual defects (e.g., light issues, grab handle or door panel issues) in MRT coach interiors from inspection imagery.

 ---